cereskou/agentserver/README.md

 ```

 ### Download
---distributed will start the download process on agent node.<br>
+use --distributed will start the download process on agent node.<br>
 the data will saved to master pc's c:\tmp\data if you are not specified the target by using --storage. <br>
 --storage can be a agent or master.